-MWC 2018 takes place from 26 February, though most of the big press conferences we've been waiting for will be held on the Sunday before everything kicks off.
+MWC 2018 starts on Monday, though most of the big press conferences we've been waiting for will be held today before everything kicks off.
 We outline what new products to expect from the consumer tech scene's biggest names.

 The star of the show is undoubtedly going to be the Samsung Galaxy S9, despite the fact it isn't set to be all that different from the Galaxy S8.
-We're also hoping for some hands-on time with the Nokia 9 and a new Sony flagship that for now we'll call the Sony Xperia XZ1 Premium (who knows with Sony).
+We're also hoping for some hands-on time with the Nokia 9 (which may in fact be the Nokia 8 Sirocco) and a new Sony flagship that for now we'll call the Sony Xperia XZ1 Premium (and that may in fact be the Xperia XZ Pro or Xperia XZ2).
 Motorola will probably be focused on its budget smartphones, and we could see a trio of G6 devices.

 Sadly, Huawei, HTC, Xiaomi and LG will not be announcing their flagships at this year's show.
 Apple, Google and Microsoft will also be absent from the show.